Enantioselective reduction of ketones: Alpine reduction

-A well-known method to synthesize enantiopure alcohols by ketone reduction is the Midland Alpine borane reduction, named after its inventor Professor M. Mark Midland.
+Each enantiomer of the new reducing agent was later commercialized by Aldrich Co. under the name Alpine Borane.

 The strategy uses a chiral organoborane, derived from the hydroboration of alpha-pinene by 9-BBN, to differentiate enantiotopic faces of a ketone.
-Following workup with basic hydrogen peroxide, the product alcohols can be obtained, often with high degrees of enantioselectivity.
+Following workup with alkaline hydrogen peroxide, the product alcohols can be obtained, often with high degrees of enantioselectivity.
 The reaction works best if one of the ketone groups has low steric hindrance, such as an alkyne or nitrile.

 CBS reduction

-Fig. 1: CBS reduction en route to the synthesis of 11-desmethyllaulimalide.

-Another method, first developed in the 1980s, is called the Corey–Bakshi–Shibata reduction (CBS), and it features the use of an oxazaborolidine catalyst along with borane as a reducing agent for accomplishing enantioselective ketone reductions.
+Another method, first developed in the 1980s, is called the Corey–Bakshi–Shibata reduction (CBS).
+CBS reduction accomplishes enantioselective ketone reductions through an oxazaborolidine catalyst along with borane as a reducing agent.
+The CBS catalyst, usually prepared from diphenylprolinol, often can be used in low catalyst loadings, even as low as 2%.

 The CBS reduction has been used extensively by chemists en route to synthesizing a wide variety of natural products, including alkaloids, terpenoids, pheromones, and biotins.
-Fig. 1 shows an example of a diastereoselective CBS reduction being used to prepare a complex macrocyclic alcohol en route to the synthesis of 11-desmethyllaulimalide (an analog of the antitumor agent laulimalide).
+For example, diastereoselective CBS reduction has been used to prepare a complex macrocyclic alcohol en route to the synthesis of 11-desmethyllaulimalide, (an analog of the antitumor agent laulimalide):

+CBS reduction en route to the synthesis of 11-desmethyllaulimalide.

 The authors noted that CBS reduction was much more effective than using either lithium tert-butoxyaluminum hydride or L-Selectride.
-The CBS catalyst, usually prepared from diphenylprolinol, often can be used in low catalyst loadings, even as low as 2%.